Ficool

 Wang Ben turned another page, and the System processed another dozen entries.

 He didn't fully understand why he felt compelled to read these books.
 The urge had started small, a vague sense that he should be studying, that knowledge mattered in ways he couldn't articulate.
-But over the past two weeks, it had grown into something closer to hunger.
+But over the past two weeks, it had grown into a need closer to hunger.

 Every herb description.
 Every formation diagram.
 Every beast classification.
-His mind devoured them, and somewhere deep inside, something clicked.
+His mind devoured them, and somewhere deep inside, recognition clicked.

 It's not just me, he thought.
 Something in the dreams... something wants this information.

 The System offered no explanation.
-It simply processed, catalogued, and requested more.
+It absorbed, sorted, and hungered for more.

 "Young Master Wang."

 Wang Ben looked up.
-The library keeper, an elderly man named Shen who had served the clan for sixty years, stood nearby with a stack of scrolls.
+The library keeper, an elderly man named Shentu who had served the clan for sixty years, stood nearby with a stack of scrolls.

 "I brought the texts you requested."
 The old man set the scrolls on the desk.
 "Intermediate Formation Theory, volumes four through six.
 And the clan's copy of Practical Alchemy for Beginners."